evangelinew/azure-docs/articles/purview/create-catalog-portal.md

      :::image type="content" source="media/create-catalog-portal/search-marketplace.png" alt-text="Screenshot showing Azure Purview in the Azure Marketplace, with the create button highlighted.":::

-1. On the new Create Purview account page, under the **Basics** tab, select the Azure subscription where you want to create your Purview account.
+1. On the new Create Azure Purview account page, under the **Basics** tab, select the Azure subscription where you want to create your Purview account.

 1. Select an existing **resource group** or create a new one to hold your Purview account.

     To learn more about resource groups, see our article on [using resource groups to manage your Azure resources](../azure-resource-manager/management/manage-resource-groups-portal.md#what-is-a-resource-group).

 1. Enter a **Purview account name**.
 Spaces and symbols aren't allowed.
-    The name of the Purview account must be globally unique.
-If you see the following error, change the name of Purview account and try creating again.
+    The name of the Azure Purview account must be globally unique.
+If you see the following error, change the name of the Azure Purview account and try creating again.

     :::image type="content" source="media/create-catalog-portal/name-error.png" alt-text="Screenshot showing the Create Purview account screen with an account name that is already in use, and the error message highlighted.":::

 1. Choose a **location**.
-    The list shows only locations that support Purview.
+    The list shows only locations that support Azure Purview.
 The location you choose will be the region where your Purview account and meta data will be stored.
 Sources can be housed in other regions.

       > [!Note]
       > Azure Purview does not support moving accounts across regions, so be sure to deploy to the correction region.
 You can find out more information about this in [move operation support for resources](../azure-resource-manager/management/move-support-resources.md).